-A story: Fred is driving a car down a deserted highway in the middle of the night.
+Fred is driving a car down a deserted highway in the middle of the night.
 His friend Sam is in the passenger seat.
 Fred reaches down to pick up something he dropped, taking his eyes off the road ((or maybe he doesn’t know he’s driving)).
 When he lifts his gaze back to the road, a deer has appeared.

 I liked the internet a lot more when there wasn’t 10 other people making the exact same (down to the same citations) original and insightful comments as you.